 Different capacitor values may be required to produce acceptable oscillator operation.
-The user should test the performance of the oscillator over the expected VDD and temperature range for the application.
+The user needs to test the performance of the oscillator over the expected VDD and temperature range for the application.

 See the notes following this table for additional information.